30 FAQs about divorce settlements.

 1. Does the reason for the divorce affect how the financial settlement is worked out?

 Very rarely.
-In general, any financial settlement should be fair and give priority to the welfare and needs of any children.
+In general, any financial settlement should be fair to both parties and give priority to the welfare and needs of any children.
 Behaving badly or committing adultery does not affect this.
-Behaviour may, of course, affect any agreement over who looks after any children and what contact is allowed.
+Behaviour may, of course, affect any agreement over who looks after any children and what contact is allowed if it impacts on the wellbeing of the children.

 Extreme behaviour may be taken into account, for example, if one partner's violence has had a lasting effect on the other.
 If one partner recklessly or deliberately sabotages the financial position, for example, by spending recklessly or destroying assets, this could also be taken into account.